fibbojs/fibbo/docs/more/recipes/custom-controller.md

 }

 /**
- * @description Character controller that will be used to move the character.
+ * Character controller that will be used to move the character.
  * @category Controller
  */
 export class CustomController extends FController {